drewgriffinSU/Project/README.md

 # Why The Vatican Vergil?
-The reason why I wanted to research The Vatican Vergil is because we see this style of text used everyday in the marketing world.
-The Vatican was the first of it's kind to present an image like this.
+The reason why I wanted to research The Vatican Vergil is because this style of text is a very popular marketing stradegy today.
+With an increase in social media, research shows that 59% of global customers use social media as their motivation to purchase.
+A majority of social media is used to images like Instagram and Facebook.
+With people constantly on their phones, incorperating your prodcut with an image brings them in, then the text gives them more information.
+The main point is that consumers have an attention span of about 3 seconds, you can't sell them in 3 seconds on words, you need imagary.
+The Vatican was the first to incorperate this style of presenting a text.
 ![Vaitcan](Vatican.png)

-Never before did they incorperate images with meaninful text.
-This is a common trend in the marketing world because it gives the reader some context before even reading.
-It is proven that when advertising with just a block of text, a large percentage of the audience is not going to read it.
-Time is precious, you only have about 2 seconds to engage with somebody when marketings your product to them through a platform that is not you.
-When somebody is scrolling through their timeline, they are more likely to stop if your product is promoted with a attractive image, solid information, and something to catch them, like in the Vatican Vergile, the bright red outline.